 Just like in Fairytale of New York, I feel that I “got on a lucky one,” that I won big.
 I’m still living on an invalidity allowance that doesn’t reach far, that much is true.
 But what better gift can you receive than friendship?
 Or family members doing more than they should?

-Either way, you’re still there, reading my writing, commenting and waiting for a reply.
+Either way, you’re here, reading my writing, commenting and perhaps even waiting for a reply.
 If you’re in my life, we talk, we discuss, we laugh and we dream.
-It’s pure friendship with some, realistic friendship with others, or we just dream together about the future, our lives and our loves.
+It’s pure friendship with some, realistic friendship with others, or we just dream together about the future, our lives, and our loves.

 Christmas, the Paradox of Our Time